anton-dergunov/anton-dergunov.github.io/_posts/2025-04-02-automating-hdr-photo-creation-in-adobe-lightroom.md

    caption="*The Tetons and the Snake River* by Ansel Adams, 1942.
 Public domain.
 Source: [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Adams_The_Tetons_and_the_Snake_River.jpg#)."
 %}

-TODO Reference the article where I saw these two images.

 ### How does HDR work?

 There are different techniques available for modern HDR photography, but typically it is achieved through a process called **exposure bracketing**, which involves: